 Formed more than 20 years ago to help ensure that suburban and rural communities across Connecticut were fully accessing federal funds to address homelessness, CT BOS was one of the nation’s first Balance of State Continuums of Care.
 Since it’s inception, CT BOS has grown to encompass all areas located in Hartford, Litchfield, New Haven, New London, Windham, Tolland and Middlesex counties.
 CT BOS now manages a year-round, nearly state-wide planning effort to end homelessness in Connecticut.

 CT BOS is a coalition of individuals and agencies that assist homeless and near homeless residents to obtain housing, economic stability, and an enhanced quality of life through comprehensive services.

 CT BOS plans and oversees use of HUD CoC funding in the following localities: all Cities and towns in the counties of Hartford, Litchfield, New Haven, New London, Windham, Tolland, and Middlesex.

-CT BOS receives approximately $34 million in annual funding for more than 100 projects that include transitional housing, rapid rehousing, permanent supportive housing, and coordinated entry.
+CT BOS receives over $42 million in annual funding for more than 100 projects that include transitional housing, rapid rehousing, permanent supportive housing, and coordinated entry.